A good work out

 Careful persual of the weather forecasts has it clearing on Friday afternoon for the weekend, and

 on cue it begins to clear at Oxford and Bournemouth.
 But it is impossible, I find, to get any accurate cloubase information at Haverfordwest because they don't have a weather station and BBC Weather doesn't include cloudbase information.
-By the time I get there it will be out of hours so there will be on one there to ask, this is a quandary.
+By the time I get there it will be out of hours so there will be no one there to ask, this is a quandary.

 In the grand spirit of always having a Plan B we'll go and see what we can find.... this sounds carefree and dangerous but there is method in my madness: I'll have enough fuel to go back to Oxford (which will be VFR and anyway has an ILS) if necessary, and a little trick I was taught by an instructor a long time ago says "there are no mountains at sea", so provided there is some gap between the sea and the clouds a careful cloud break over the sea will see you under the clouds, then you can scud run as much as you want.
 Well, it's a theory...